J-falkenstein/topolosses/README.md

 - **`base_loss`** (_Loss, optional):
   The base loss function used with the topology-aware component.
 Default: `None`.

-> **Note**: Each loss function also has specific arguments that are unique to its behavior.
+> **Note**: Each loss function also has specific arguments.
 These are documented within the code using docstrings, and can be easily accessed using Python's `help()` function or by exploring the source code.

 ## Folder Structure